ThatJoeMoore/HysNotes/README.md

 and [MethodLevelAGambleCommand](processor/src/test/resources/tests/example/nointerface/MethodLevelAGambleCommand.java).
 Notice that a wrapper class was not generated, just the two command classes.

 #Configuring Output
 Most of the time, the output of this generation is more than sufficient.
 However, maybe you want it to be special.
 Maybe you don't like my auto-generated command names.
 Maybe you want things to live in a different package.
 Well, we can do that!

+##Configuration Levels
+There are three levels at which you can configure the output from the processor: package, class, and method.
+Each level will override the settings of its more-generic counterpart, i.e, class settings override package ones and methods override classes and packages.

+###Package Defaults
+You can set up default values at a package level with [@HysDefaults](annotations/src/main/java/com/thatjoemoore/hystrix/annotations/HysDefaults.java).
+The processor searches for @HysDefaults starting at the package of the annotated class and moving up the package tree, stopping when it finds a package-info.class with the annotation.
+If the annotated package is not the same one the annotated class is in, it will only be used if the `inherited` property of @HysDefaults is `true`, which is the default.

 #Advanced Interfaces